Edaphology: Agricultural soil science

 Agricultural soil science is the application of soil chemistry, physics, and biology dealing with the production of crops.
 In terms of soil chemistry, it places particular emphasis on plant nutrients of importance to farming and horticulture, especially with regard to soil fertility and fertilizer components.

 Physical edaphology is strongly associated with crop irrigation and drainage.

 Soil husbandry is a strong tradition within agricultural soil science.
 Beyond preventing soil erosion and degradation in cropland, soil husbandry seeks to sustain the agricultural soil resource though the use of soil conditioners and cover crops.

 Environmental soil science

 Environmental soil science studies our interaction with the pedosphere on beyond crop production.
 Fundamental and applied aspects of the field address vadose zone functions, septic drain field site assessment and function, land treatment of wastewater, stormwater, erosion control, soil contamination with metals and pesticides, remediation of contaminated soils, restoration of wetlands, soil degradation, and environmental nutrient management.
 It also studies soil in the context of land-use planning, global warming, and acid rain.

+Industrialization and edaphology

+Industrialization has impacted the way that soil interacts with plants in various ways.
+Increased mechanical production has led to higher amount of heavy metals within soils.
+These heavy metals have also been found in crops.
+While, the increased use of synthetic fertilizer and pesticides has decreased the nutrient availability of soils.

+Changes in agricultural practices, such as monocropping and tilling, as a result of industrialization have also impacted aspects of edaphology.
+Monocropping techniques are efficient for harvesting and business strategies but lead to a decrease in biodiversity.
+Decreased biodiversity is shown to decrease the nutrients available in soils.
+Furthermore, monocropping leads to an increased dependency on chemical fertilizer.
+While intensive tilling disturbs the community of microorganism that live with in soil.
+These microorganisms help maintain soil moisture and air circulation which are critical to plant growth.